Home > Featured > Beatles Guitars & Gear

 The Gretsch logo on the plexi pickguard is the only marking, two Filter-trons, Grover Imperials and even the dual mutes have been brought back.

-Through a special arrangement with Gretsch, Ed Roman now offers exclusively A Jet black version to commemorate the black & white TV .
-Affectionately dubbed the" Ed Sullivan tribute model" which was issued in 2004 30 years after the cancellation of the show and 40 years to the month when the Beatles appeared on it in February of 1964.
+Ed Roman now offers The "English Gentleman" Jet black version to commemorate the black & white TV .
+Affectionately dubbed the" Ed Sullivan tribute model" which was issued in very limited quantities, after the cancellation of the show and 40 years to the month when the Beatles appeared on it in February of 1964.

-Above is Gretsch's exact reproduction of the Original George Harrison Country Gentleman.
+Ed Roman has Gretsch's exact reproduction of the Original George Harrison Black Country Gentleman.
 Ed Roman Guitar King offers both versions of this guitar in the deep original brown color.
 Ed Roman also offers both versions in the Jet black color.

 The Beatles @ Shea Stadium 1975